groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/search-image-attachment-pdf/_index.md

 ---
-title: "How to Search Images in PDF Attachments Programmatically
+title: "How to Search Images in PDF Attachments Programmatically"
 linktitle: "Search Images in PDF Attachments"
 second_title: GroupDocs.Watermark .NET API
 description: "Learn how to search and extract images from PDF attachments using C# and .NET.
 Complete guide with code examples for automated PDF image scanning and watermark detection."